yaswanthksas/cdac-yash-esd/data_structures/1_stack/readme.md

 # 3. To convert infix operation to postfix operation : [infix to postfix](./infix_post.c)

 # 4. To convert infix operation to prefix operation :

+# 5. To evaluate the postfix expression :